-Germany says EU will soon launch Iran funding scheme
+Germany says EU soon to launch Iran funding scheme

-BRUSSELS (AP) — Germany’s foreign minister says the European Union is on the verge of setting up an alternative channel to send money to Iran that would side-step U.S. sanctions against the Islamic republic.
+BRUSSELS (AP) — The European Union is on the verge of launching an alternative channel to send money to Iran that would sidestep U.S. sanctions against the Islamic republic, Germany’s foreign minister said Monday.

-Foreign Minister Heiko Maas said Monday that Germany has been working notably with Britain and France but also other EU partners in recent months to set up the “special purpose vehicle.”
+The “special purpose vehicle,” or SPV, is part of EU efforts to keep alive an international agreement aimed at curbing Iran’s nuclear ambitions.
+The future of the U.N.
+Security Council underwritten pact was thrown into doubt when President Donald Trump pulled out last year slamming it as a “horrible, one-sided deal.”

-He says their aim is to ensure that “business not sanctioned by the U.S. can be upheld, and there is a suitable instrument for international payments.”
+German Foreign Minister Heiko Maas told reporters in Brussels that “as far as the special purpose vehicle is concerned: it will be registered, it has not yet been registered, but I would say that the implementation of our plan is imminent.”

-The EU has struggled to keep alive the Iran nuclear since President Donald Trump pulled out of it last year.
-The bloc has already introduced measures to stop European companies from complying with the U.S. sanctions without authorization from Brussels.
+Maas said the EU’s aim is to ensure that “business not sanctioned by the U.S. can be upheld, and there is a suitable instrument for international payments.”
+He said that Germany has been working notably with Britain and France but also other EU partners in recent months to set it up, without providing details.

 Most Read Business Stories